onnx/onnx-mlir/docs/Docker.md

 This script generates codes that can be executed on a Linux system or within a Docker container.

-## Building ONNX MLIR in a docker environment
+## Building ONNX-MLIR in a docker environment

 The onnx-mlir-dev image contains the full build tree including the prerequisites and a clone of the source code.
 The source can be modified and `onnx-mlir` can be rebuilt from within the container, so it is possible to use it as a development environment.